Financial Aid Glossary

 Cost of Attendance (COA): The total amount it costs to attend a school.
 The COA includes tuition and fees; on-campus room and board (or a housing and food allowance for off-campus students); allowances for books, supplies, transportation; loan fees; and applicable expenses for dependent care, disability, and some miscellaneous charges.

 Expanded RU-N to the TOP: Expanded Rutgers University–Newark Talent & Opportunity Pathways (Expanded RU-N to the TOP) program provides a “last-dollar” award that covers the cost of annual in-state tuition and mandatory fees for New Jersey first-year and transfer students and caps the cost of in-state tuition and mandatory fees a year for families with annual adjusted gross incomes of $100,000 or below based on a sliding scale.
 In an effort to recruit outstanding undergraduate students from across the state, this award is offered after all federal, state, and internal/external scholarships and grants have been applied.
-Applicants are required to complete the Free Application for Federal Student Aid (FAFSA) annually to be considered for the Expanded RU-N to the TOP.
+Applicants must complete the Free Application for Federal Student Aid (FAFSA) annually to be considered for the Expanded RU-N to the TOP.
 If they qualify as an NJ Dreamer, students will complete the NJ Alternative Financial Aid Application.

 To learn more, visit https://myrun.newark.rutgers.edu/top-expanded-fall22